UnfoldDataScience/Agentic_Ai_For_Beginner/INITIAL_SETUP.md

 1.  **Download Anaconda:**
     * Go to the official **[Anaconda Distribution website](https://www.anaconda.com/download)**.
     * Find the installer for your operating system (Windows, macOS, or Linux).
-Ensure you select the **latest Python version** (e.g., Python 3.11 or newer).
+Ensure you select the python 3.10 or 3.11 not any newer version
     * Download the installer file.

 2.  **Run the Installer:**